 EPA prefers consistent inventories but may be able to accept different meteorological regimes.
 They encourage everyone to use the same base year emissions inventory but use of different meteorological years could capture different transport patterns.

-MARAMA is concerned about using multiple meteorological years with a single inventory year.
+MARAMA is concerned that care be taken when using an inventory developed for one year in conjunction with the meteorology of a different year..
 A single inventory year may be inadequate to evaluate peak demand/high ozone day events, which are becoming more critical to SIP planning.

 Everyone will need to move away from 2011 base year at some point – may be able to use for regional haze but almost certainly not for 2015 ozone SIPs.
 2013 and 2014 may not be the best either.